Shalomig/web-service-ui/README.md

 	•	Delete Book: Option to remove a book from the catalog.

 How to Run the Web UI Service
-	1. Download the Project Files: Clone or download this repository to your local machine.
+	1. Download the Project Files: Clone or download dev-br repository to your local machine.
 	2. Navigate to the Executable JAR Folder:  cd web-service-ui/target

 Run the JAR File: